- 1What Is Sertraline Used For?

 It is used for severe cases of premenstrual syndrome and premenstrual dysphoric disorder.

-It is used to overcome many mental health disorders such as obsessive-compulsive disorder, post-traumatic stress disorder, social anxiety disorder, and panic attacks.
+It is used to overcome many mental health disorders, such as obsessive-compulsive disorder, post-traumatic stress disorder, social anxiety disorder, depression, and panic attacks.

-It improves the sleeping pattern and helps in insomnia conditions.
+It improves sleeping patterns and helps with insomnia.

 This drug is known to be addictive in some patients.
 Generally, all antidepressants are known to be habit-forming.